Flexible Basis Representations for Modeling Large Non-Gaussian Spatial Data: Supplementary Material

 \section{Supplementary Material}

-The supplementary material includes: (1) details on the construction of the bisquare basis functions as well as a visualization of the multi-resolution ``quad-tree" structure; (2) details on the clustering algorithm \citep{heaton2017nonstationary}; (3) model-fitting walltimes for the simulation study; (4) a proof of the detailed balance proposition; and (5) visualizations of the prediction standard deviation surfaces.
+The supplementary material includes: (1) details on the construction of the bisquare basis functions as well as a visualization of the multi-resolution ``quad-tree" structure; (2) details on the clustering algorithm \citep{heaton2017nonstationary}; (3) model-fitting walltimes for the simulation study; (4) a proof of the detailed balance proposition; (5) visualizations of the prediction standard deviation surfaces, posterior differences, and coverage probabilities; (6) a recommended procedure and demonstration for choosing the number of partitions $K$; (7) standard deviation surfaces for the real-world applications; and (8) inference results for the dwarf mistletoe data example.